vacp2p/rfc/mvds/mdf.md

 ## Usage

-The flags provided through the `MetaData` message are either informational or behavioral.
+The flags provided through the `Metadata` message are either informational or behavioral.
 Informational fields MAY be used by a node, configurational fields SHOULD be recognized and the nodes behavior SHOULD change accordingly.

 ### Information